mikebell/mikebell.io/content/cv.md

 **MOJ Judicial Appointments Commission** - Responsible for development and support of the JAC application system.

 * Development of new features using Drupal and PHP.
-* Support of existing features and infrastructure.
+* Support of existing features and infrastructure including CI and deployment.
 Implementing and monitoring the support queue.
 * Application debugging and performance monitoring/improvements at the server and code level.

 #### Senior Developer - WunderUK - January 2016 to June 2016